igemsoftware2021/codon-optimize/README.md

 #### input-file

-This parameter is the path for your aminoacid fasta file (faa) to be codon optimized.
-This parameter doesn't have any parameter by default.
+This parameter is the path for your amino acid fasta file (faa) to be codon optimized.
+This parameter doesn't have any value by default.

 Default: undefined

 #### output-file

-This parameter is the path and file name of the codon optimized sequences that should be written as a fasta file.
-This parameter doesn't have any parameter by default.
+This parameter is the path and file name of the codon-optimized sequences that should be written as a fasta file.
+This parameter doesn't have any value by default.

 Default: undefined

 #### input-codon-table

-This parameters is the path and file name for the codon table.
-This table will be used for codon optimize a given sequence.
-This parameter doesn't have any parameter by default.
+This parameter is the path and file name for the codon table.
+This table will be used to codon optimize a given sequence.
+This parameter doesn't have any value by default.

 Default: undefined